 - use public transport where possible e.g. Jo and I travelled to London for Yarnporium by train;

-- if unable to use public transport, car share e.g. myself and another maker in Edinburgh are planning to car share if we are both accepted at Perth Festival of Yarn in 2019; and
+- if unable to use public transport, car share e.g. myself and Ginger Twist Studio are car sharing to travel to Perth Festival of Yarn in 2019; and

 - when driving, use my Toyota Hybrid car.